muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 ![lambda dynamodb api gateway latency spike](https://lumigo.io/wp-content/uploads/2020/09/lambda-dynamodb-api-gateway-latency-spike.png)

 For monitoring and debugging, Yan recommends AWS X-Ray, but it also points out X-Ray's limitations, such as the lack of support for many async event sources and any TCP-based transactions.
-To address these issues, the author suggests using third-party observability tools like Lumigo, which provides more sophisticated tools for complex serverless applications.
+To address these issues, Yan suggests using third-party observability tools like Lumigo, which provides more sophisticated tools for complex serverless applications.
 Lumigo supports SNS, S3, Kinesis, and DynamoDB Streams, traces TCP-based transactions, and offers a transaction timeline.
 Moreover, Lumigo allows for viewing the transaction and Lambda logs side-by-side, offering a complete picture of what happens during a transaction.
 This can be useful for identifying poor-performing dependencies and debugging issues more quickly.

 ### [Serverless Observability: it’s easier than you think](https://lumigo.io/blog/serverless-observability-its-easier-than-you-think/)

 AWS provides services like CloudWatch, CloudWatch Logs, and X-Ray that help build observability into serverless applications, but these fall short of the enhanced developer experience offered by vendors like Lumigo.
 However, AWS services can still provide good observability if their limitations are worked around, such as using reusable libraries for X-Ray, logging invocation events, capturing additional request/response data, and forwarding correlation IDs and logs.
 While these strategies require significant engineering time and coordination, they are feasible.

 Yan suggests that if the decision is based on capabilities and developer productivity, a third-party service like Lumigo that fulfills most needs, supplemented with AWS services, might be the best approach.
-Using Lumigo has allowed the author to focus more on solving business challenges and delivering projects on time and on budget.
+Using Lumigo has allowed Yan to focus more on solving business challenges and delivering projects on time and on budget.

 Yan concludes that while building custom solutions for serverless observability can be an interesting challenge, third-party platforms like Lumigo make the process easier and allow businesses to focus on their unique value propositions.